 Alabama's Africatown Hopes For Revival After Slave Ship Discovery

 The recent discovery of the remains of the last slave ship to the United States is bringing hope of revival to Africatown.
-It's a small community in Mobile, Ala., founded by African captives brought on the Clotilde, thought to have arrived sometime in 1859 or 1860.
+It's a small community in Mobile, Ala., founded by African captives brought on the schooner Clotilde, thought to have arrived sometime in 1859 or 1860.

 Lorna Woods' great-great-grandfather, Charlie Lewis, was brought to Mobile on the Clotilde.
 Now she tells his story as a volunteer with the local history museum.

-Note: A previous version of this story incorrectly spelled a reference to Darron Patterson's last name as Paterson.